-Hybrid Audio Technologies is delighted that you have chosen an Imagine component system for your high-end mobile audio sound system.
+Hybrid Audio Technologies is delighted that you have chosen an Imagine Component System for your high-end mobile audio sound system.
 We are convinced that a great product offering, backed up with unsurpassed customer service and technical support will advance the Hybrid Audio Technologies namesake in the coming years.
 We are pleased that you have joined us in our "new generation of in-car audio."

-If there is anything we can do to help you get the most out of your Imagine installation, please do not hesitate to contact us at info@hybrid-audio.com, or by visiting us on line at the www.hybrid-audio.com!
+If there is anything we can do to help you get the most out of your Imagine installation, please do not hesitate to email us: support@hybrid-audio.com, by phone: 770.888.8200, or by visiting us at: hybrid-audio.com